 Boardwalk Pizza and Pasta

-On the secret allergy menu, you can get a pizza with vegan cheese.
+In addition, on the secret allergy menu, you can get a pizza with vegan cheese.
 Just ask the cast members, and they will have a chef prepare you one of their allergy-friendly pizzas, which means vegan cheese on top of a vegan and gluten free crust (the brand may change, but it is usually Daiya or Follow Your Heart).
 It is a personal-sized pizza, and they are instructed to not do modifications.
-Years ago, I could get them to put vegetables on top it, and you might want to ask, but usually nowadays they say that it has to be just cheese.
+Years ago, I could get them to put vegetables on top of it, and you might want to ask, but usually nowadays they say that it has to be just cheese.

 It’s a very basic option, it’s not going to be the most impressive thing in the park, but it’s nice that they have vegan cheese at all!